History of tariffs in Australia: Establishing uniform tariffs

 In framing the Australian Constitution two requirements relating to imposition of tariffs were set out.
 Firstly, all tariffs are required to be uniform throughout Australia and secondly that there not be tariffs on interstate trade and commerce (i.e., that all inter-state trade to be "absolutely free").

 To break the deadlock in the pre-federation debate as to the level of tariffs on imports from other countries, it was resolved that these would be determined by the federal government within two years of federation.
 In the first and second Commonwealth parliaments, from 1901 to 1906, there were three political parties — the Free Trade Party, the Protectionist Party and the Labour Party — with the level of tariffs being a major issue between them.
 New South Wales had been in favour of a free trade approach while Victoria was protectionist.
-Parliament passed the first Customs Tariff Act in 1902, which was a compromise position.
+Parliament passed the Customs Tariff Act 1902, which was a compromise position.
 Estimates suggest that the 1902 rates increased the average rate of customs duties from other countries from 13.1% in the colonies to 17.5% under the new Commonwealth rates.

 Federation entailed both the adoption of a Commonwealth-wide common external tariff schedule, with respect to overseas imports, and also the elimination of tariffs on interstate trade.
 The former, insofar as the first Commonwealth tariff was more protectionist than most of the pre-federation tariffs, was welfare-reducing, while the latter was welfare-enhancing.
 One study by Varian and Grayson found that the welfare gains from internal trade liberalisation dominated the welfare losses from the protectionist first Commonwealth tariff, such that net static welfare gain from federation was, conservatively, 0.17% of GDP.
 The shift in tariff policy resulting from federation altered the sectoral structure of the colonies.
 For example, employment in Queensland's manufacturing sector contracted in the wake of federation and the inflow of duty-free manufactures from New South Wales and Victoria.